mbbsemu/mbbsemu-docker/README.md

       - "2323:23" # set your preferred port mapping for telnet.
 The syntax is host:container port numbers.
     volumes:
       - ./config:/config
-      - ./config/modules:/config/modules:delegated # Some modules have a lot of disk reads and writes. the :delegated flag resulted in much better performance for me
+      - ./config/modules:/config/modules:delegated # Some modules have a lot of disk reads and writes. the :delegated flag improves performance on macOS host systems.
+It's not needed on a Linux host.
 ```

 Follow the comments above on which values need to be filled in where.